CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 `t202-ws.jpg` : Teaching 2, page 2, "ws".
 - Same as above, but different order.

 `006.jpg` : The page number.
-See full link for which book.
+The full path includes the folder with the book name.

 **Heading Format**